 In this work, a data assimilation method is proposed following an optimise-then-discretise approach, and is applied in the context of computational hemodynamics.
 The methodology aims to make use of phase-contrast magnetic resonance imaging to perform optimal flow control in computational fluid dynamic simulations.
 Flow matching between observations and model predictions is performed in luminal regions, excluding near-wall areas, improving the near-wall flow reconstruction to enhance the estimation of related quantities such as wall shear stresses.
-This work presents model validation against an analytical solution using the standard 3-D Hagen-Poiseuille flow, and validation with real data involving the flow control problem in a glass replica of a human aorta imaged with a 3T magnetic resonance scanner.
-The validation against in vitro experiments is performed for different flow regimes.
+The proposed approach remarkably improves the flow field at the aortic root and reveals a great potential for predicting clinically relevant hemodynamic phenomenology.
+This work presents model validation against an analytical solution using the standard 3-D Hagen-Poiseuille flow, and validation with real data involving the flow control problem in a glass replica of a human agrta imaged with a 3T magnetic resonance scanner.
+In vitro experiments consists of both numerically generated reference flow solution, which is considered as the ground truth, as well as real flow MRI data obtained from phase-contrast flow acquisitions.
+The validation against in vitro flow MRI experiments is performed for different flow regimes and model parameters including different mesh refinements.